-- 1. Senior EMTs will have the first selection of their choice. - 2.
+- 1. Each employee holding the title of Senior EMT from each platoon will have the first selection of their choice. - 2.
 EMTs will have the first selection by seniority from the remaining days. - 3.
-Remaining unselected and unscheduled vacation leave will be submitted at least 14 days in advance on a first come, first served basis, seniority excluded.
+Remaining unselected and unscheduled vacation leave will be submitted at least 14 calendar days in advance on a first come, first served basis, seniority excluded.